 3.1.2.3 Impacts of temperature

 The seven papers that evaluated the impact of temperature on biotoxin rates generally find that depuration is faster in warmer waters.
 Blue mussels (Mytilus edulis) depurated domoic acid faster at 11°C than 6°C (Novaczek et al., 1992).
 Similarly, wedge shells (Donax trunculus) depurated okadaic acid 71% faster at 20°C than at 17°C (Botelho et al., 2018).
 Atlantic surfclams (Spisula solidissima) viscera, where toxicity is highest, depurated okadaic acid faster under warmer conditions though temperature did not impact depuration rates in other tissues (Bricelj et al., 2014).
 On the other hand, (Svensson and Förlin, 2004) found that even though blue mussels (Mytilus edulis) eliminated lipids faster in warmer waters, water temperature did not affect the depuration rate of okadaic acid, a lipophilic phycotoxin.
-(Farrell et al., 2015) found that Sydney rock oyster (Saccostrea glomerata) and diplooid Pacific oysters (Crassostrea gigas) depurated PST faster at 27°C than at 22°C, but that temperature did not affect depuration rates for triploid Pacific oysters.
+(Farrell et al., 2015) found that Sydney rock oyster (Saccostrea glomerata) and diploid Pacific oysters (Crassostrea gigas) depurated PST faster at 27°C than at 22°C, but that temperature did not affect depuration rates for triploid Pacific oysters.
 Finally, in the only study examining the impact of temperature on the biotoxin depuration rate of a finfish, (Barbosa et al., 2019) found that gilthead seabream (Sparus aurata) depurated PST so quickly that an impact of temperature could not be measured.

 3.1.2.4 Impacts of body size and age